-To name a few: driver behavior, air pressure, wind speed, temperature, rolling resistance…etc. Our testing considers these variables through our high-tech sensors, data collection systems, and engineering analytics.
+There are many variables that affect fuel economy, including driver behavior, air pressure, wind speed, temperature, rolling resistance, etc. Our testing considers these variables through our high-tech sensors, data collection systems, and engineering analytics.

-Let’s walk through an example of a aerodynamic mud flap test we performed to better explain.
+Let’s walk through an example of an aerodynamic mud flap test we performed to better explain.

-The graph above shows the baseline run (i.e. without the aerodynamic mud flaps installed) and the test run (i.e. with the aerodynamic mud flaps installed).
-As you can see, there is a distinct difference between the two lines (i.e. the clear space between them).
+The graph above shows the baseline run (without the aerodynamic mud flaps installed) and the test run (with the aerodynamic mud flaps installed).
+As you can see, there is a distinct difference between the two lines (the clear space between them).
 This is visible due to the test accuracy being very good at +/- 0.3%.

 In comparison, at best in an SAE J1321 fuel economy test the accuracy would be +/-2%.
-This graphically would mean both lines would range from the very top to the very bottom of the graph (i.e. no clear space between them).
+This graphically would mean both lines would range from the very top to the very bottom of the graph (no clear space between them).

-What does this clear difference between the lines means?
+What does this clear difference between the lines mean?
 This is the savings of 1.01 gal/1000 miles.

 Why is this important?
-By being able to make that conclusion, the fleet, make a business decision to immediately implement this technology and now save $325,000 annually (for the MVT fleet).
+By being able to make that conclusion, the fleet can make a business decision to immediately implement this technology and now save $325,000 annually (for the MVT fleet).

-By comparison, with the SAE J1321 test, the measured” savings would have been less than the accuracy (i.e. 1.01 +/- 2.00).
+By comparison, with the SAE J1321 test, the measured savings would have been less than the accuracy (1.01 +/- 2.00).
 This means we would not have been able to confidently conclude if this product saves fuel and no decision would have been made, which would result in no annual savings.

-SAE J1321 and MVT Solutions test methods are both real-vehicle testing done with a compare and test vehicle.
+SAE J1321 and MVT Solutions testing methods are both real-vehicle testing done with a compare and test vehicle.
 Beyond that they are completely different.

 Some main difference are:

 - SAE J1321 uses basic technology: a bathroom scale, removable fuel tank, and minimal data collection.
-MVT Solutions has their vehicles equipped with high-tech sensors measuring countless variables.
-One thing unique, MVT Solutions measures actual fuel consumption through a diesel fuel flow meter instead of measuring weight and converting that to fuel used.
+MVT Solutions has its vehicles equipped with high-tech sensors measuring countless variables.
+One unique thing, MVT Solutions measures actual fuel consumption through a diesel fuel flow meter instead of measuring weight and converting that to fuel used.

 The summary table below show some more differences.

-Fuel economy has traditionally been known to not be a “real-world” estimate.
+Fuel economy has traditionally been known not to be a “real-world” estimate.
 MVT Solutions understands testing and real-world results are directly related by science.
-We measure all the variable affecting fuel economy and therefore can predict savings for fleets based on their unique variables.
+We measure all the variables affecting fuel economy and therefore can predict savings for fleets based on their unique variables.
 Our test results are also “normalized” to the United States average climate conditions.

-The easiest way to put: it’s cheaper to have one than not to.
+The easiest way to put it: it’s cheaper to have one than not to.
 Internally, fleets do not have the tools, experience, resources, or spare time to focus on fuel efficiency.
-It is very costly to fleets and wastes time while creating confusion.
+It is very costly for fleets and wastes time while creating confusion.
 Our fuel efficiency consulting experts fix that.
 We find more savings, while also saving fleet personnel time and reducing frustration and complexity.
 Why fight over saving a penny when you could save a dollar hassle-free?